fastomop/medA2A_implementation/README.md

 - **OHDSI Community**: For the OMOP Common Data Model standard
 - **A2A Protocol**: For agent communication framework
+- **A2A Medical Foundation Framework**: The underlying framework for medical agent systems
 - **Model Context Protocol**: For secure database integration
 - **Ollama**: For local LLM capabilities

 ## 📞 **Support**

 For questions, issues, or contributions:
-1. Check the [USAGE_GUIDE.md](USAGE_GUIDE.md) for detailed documentation
+1. Check the configuration with `med-a2a-setup --check`
-2. Review example files for implementation patterns
+2. Run evaluation to test system: `med-a2a-eval --limit 5`
+3. Review console output for detailed error messages
-3. Open an issue for bugs or feature requests
+4. Open an issue for bugs or feature requests

 ---

 **🎯 Ready to transform your healthcare data queries?
 Start with `run-med-a2a` and experience intelligent medical data analysis!**